Rousey's 'Our Fight' might be best book on WWE's machinations yet (2024)

 The Olympian had a unique take, but with a different sport: “If WWE were to be judged as a truly competitive sport, the best scoring system to apply would come from one of the most unlikely places: pairs figure skating.
 Wrestling isn’t about brutality, but about flawlessly coordinating your movements in synchronicity, making sure everyone is hitting their mark, even if that means making on-the-fly adjustments.
 If the adjustments are on point, no one will ever know.”

 And I loved her take on house shows: “Live events are a throwback to the independent circuit days.
 It’s a scaled-down crew responsible for a scaled-down setup, not much more than a couple of jumbo screens, a few sets of lights, and a ring. … I was unaware of live shows’ existence before I found myself regularly performing in them, but they quickly became my favorite stage.
 They feel like the twenty-first century version of the old-timey circus, where you roll into a small town, and everyone excitedly comes out to watch the performance.
 They’re not about reading overly dramatic promos, overly produced constantly changing segments, or the glam of hair-and-makeup.
-They’re just about going out, doing cool sh*t in the ring, and interacting with the crowd.”
+They’re just about going out, doing cool shit in the ring, and interacting with the crowd.”

 Rousey's 'Our Fight' might be best book on WWE's machinations yet (2)